 What we don’t always consider is that children actually spend more time online when they are being cyberbullied, because they become fixated with tracking what is being said about them.
 Meaning that the home, with its unfettered access to the internet, can become part of the problem.
 Ensuring that your child is spending time offline and setting time for access to social media is a great first step.
 The bullying may not stop, but it will provide your child with a mental break from constantly checking their accounts.
 This will also provide you time to check in with how they are, and talk about what is currently going on for them.

 There are several great services available to young people that can help support and provide guidance after an experience of cyberbullying.
 Headspace and Youth Focus are two great organisations that provide free support services to young people.

 Lastly, parents can seek guidance from their school community, whether it be the school psychologist or the Head of Year.
 Schools can often help to mediate conflict in peer relationships and guide parents on how to address the bullying.

 If parents suspect their child may be the bully, it is important that parents have conversations with their child to help develop their ‘digital empathy’.
-Conversation prompts such as ‘how do you think that that comment may have effected that person?’, or of course the old faithful ‘how would you feel if someone posted that about you’, are good starting points to help your child develop their sense of emotional accountability.
-The next most important question to ask your child is ‘is there anything going on for you right now?’.
-It may be that your child is bullying as a result of them also experiencing cyber bullying, or perhaps they are feeling insecure or anxious.
+Conversation prompts such as ‘How do you think that comment may have affected that person?’ or of course the old faithful, ‘How would you feel if someone posted that about you?’ are good starting points to help your child develop their sense of emotional accountability.
+The next most important question to ask your child is ‘Is there anything going on for you right now?’
+It may be that your child is bullying as a result of them also experiencing cyberbullying, or perhaps they are feeling insecure or anxious.
 We can try and help solve the issue by developing understanding and care, both for themselves and for others.